Rising Experts Program Description:

-The Fellowship Program at YPFP is designed to give rising leaders in foreign policy the opportunity to accelerate their careers.
-Over a one-year period, Fellows are given diverse opportunities to improve their writing and subject matter expertise.
-Fellows benefit from exclusive events, professional development workshops, and networking opportunities.
-Fellows publish monthly op-eds, book reviews or interviews, and their work has recently been featured in Business Insider, The Hill, Foreign Policy, The Diplomat, The National Interest, The Huffington Post, and YPFP’s very own Charged Affairs.
+The Rising Experts Program at YPFP is designed to give rising leaders in foreign policy the opportunity to accelerate their careers.
+Over a one-year period, Rising Experts are given diverse opportunities to improve their writing and subject matter expertise.
+Rising Experts benefit from exclusive events, professional development workshops, and networking opportunities.
+They publish monthly op-eds, book reviews or interviews, and their work has recently been featured in Business Insider, The Hill, Foreign Policy, The Diplomat, The National Interest, The Huffington Post, and YPFP’s blogs.

-For more details on the fellowship, please visit the Fellowship page.
+For more details on the program, please visit the Rising Experts Program page.

-The Fellowship Editor works with our fellows to help them produce top-quality content for publication in national media platforms.
-Editors generally work on 2-3 articles per month, giving the fellow feedback on structure, content and style, and eventually preparing the manuscript for publication with a thorough copy edit.
+Editors work with our Rising Experts to help them produce top-quality content for publication in national media platforms.
+Editors generally work on 2-3 articles per month, giving the expert feedback on structure, content, and style, and eventually preparing the article for publication with a thorough copy edit.
 Editors also work with our external outreach operation to help place our content in top publications.

-Editors work as part of an elite editorial team lead by a Managing Editor, and are part of the overall fellowship team with access to fellowship programs, social events, and the wider YPFP member and staff community.
-They get to participate in improving our editorial process and the quality of our output.
-Editors do not need to be based in Washington DC.
+Editors work as part of an elite editorial team lead by YPFP's Publications Fellow and are part of the broader Rising Experts Program team.
+They enjoy access to programmatic meetings, social events, and the wider YPFP member and staff community.
+They are essential to honing the quality of our Rising Experts' output.
+Editors do not need to be based in Washington, D.C.